-physeq (Required). sample_data-class, or phyloseq-class. errorIfNULL (Optional).
+physeq (Required). sample_data-class, or phyloseq-class.

+errorIfNULL (Optional).
 Logical.
-Should the accessor stop with an error if the slot is empty (NULL)?
-Default TRUE.
+Should the accessor stop with an error if the slot is empty show,otu_table-method 101 show, otu_table-method method extensions to show for phyloseq objects.

 Character vector.
 The names of the variables in the sample_data data.frame.
 Essentially the column names.
 Useful for selecting model and graphics parameters that interact with sample_data.